lakshayt7/starter-hugo-academic/content/project/Efficient-GPT-comparison/index.md

 ## Pipeline Details

 1. **RAG-like Search:** Implement a Retrieval-Augmented Generation (RAG)-like search using the key considerations highlighted in the first document to identify similar text within the second document.
+The embedding comparison is optimized and vectorized using FAISS.
 The search employs the following models to generate embeddings, which are then compared using cosine similarity:
    - **TF-IDF (Term Frequency-Inverse Document Frequency):** A statistical measure used to evaluate the importance of a word in a document relative to a collection of documents or corpus.
    - **Sentence Embedding (BERT):** Utilizes a BERT (Bidirectional Encoder Representations from Transformers) model, specially pre-trained for generating sentence embeddings.
 This method effectively captures the semantic meaning of sentences.